-The lease with the third party for the Shenzhen factory was terminated as of January 31, 2019.
 We have engaged consultants to assist us in obtaining the necessary governmental approvals to permit us to redevelop the Shenzhen factory into a high-end commercial complex, containing retail space, office space and some residential space.
 In July 2017, we signed a letter of intent, and in November 2017, we signed the definitive agreement with a property developer in Shenzhen ("Fangda") to cooperate in reconstructing and redeveloping the Shenzhen factory.
 Fangda is a wholly owned subsidiary of Fangda Group Co., Ltd. ("Fangda Group"), which is listed on the Shenzhen Stock Exchange.
 In July 2018, we signed a supplementary agreement with Fangda to modify our approach in obtaining government approvals.
 Under the terms of the agreement, Fangda is responsible for applying for necessary government approvals and for financing and handling the redevelopment project.
 The agreement provides that both companies will share the redeveloped property after reconstruction/redevelopment is completed with Bonso holding a 45% interest in the total floor area.
-However, the final sharing ratio is subject to government approval of the total floor area.
-Fangda is in the process of obtaining necessary governmental approvals.
-We expect that Fangda will obtain all necessary approvals by the end of calendar year 2020; however, there can be no assurance that it will be successful in obtaining all necessary approvals.
-If we are significant contributing factor to our profit in the future.
+However, the final sharing ratio is subject to government approvals by the end of calendar year 2022; however, there can be no assurance that it will be successful in obtaining all necessary approvals.
+If we are successful in obtaining the necessary governmental approvals for the redevelopment, we believe that the rental income derived from leasing the redeveloped property will be a significant contributing factor to our profit in the future.